citp/privacy-policy-historical/p/pa/par/particle.io.md

-> *The following text is extracted and transformed from the particle.io privacy policy that was archived on 2015-05-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20150520041513id_/http%3A//www.particle.io/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the particle.io privacy policy that was archived on 2015-12-22.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151222171421id_/https%3A//www.particle.io/privacy) for the most accurate reproduction.*

-# Particle (formerly Spark) | Build your connected product
+# Particle (formerly Spark) | Build your Internet of Things

 This privacy policy covers Particle’s collection and treatment of information and data collected when you visit Particle’s Websites or use Particle Services.

 #### Section 1.
 Definitions

-1.1 “Particle” means the entity Spark Labs, Inc. dba Particle
+1.1 “Particle” means the entity Particle Industries, Inc.

 1.2 “Services” means the any and all services and hosted software applications provided by Particle, including but not limited to, the Particle API, the Particle Cloud, Particle’s web IDE, Particle’s Project Share Website, Particle’s website and any other software services offered by Particle.